 \item The overhead of PD is evaluated at the user-plane level as the fraction of packets transmitted over the secondary interface.
 Control-plane signaling overhead is neglected, as it is negligible compared to duplicated user-plane traffic. \end{itemize}

 Processing time at the UE is negligible relative to observed UL latency (tens to thousands of milliseconds) and is therefore not modeled explicitly.
 This procedure yields an emulated E2E performance trace for the PAAF strategies, which can be directly compared against single-operator baselines (MNO1 only, MNO2 only) and against purely latency-based switching without radio awareness.
-Moreover, FD strategy is used as an upper-bound for the proposed strategies.
-The corresponding results, including the fraction of packets below 150~ms, the proportion of late and true losses, and the impact of the heartbeat interval $T_s$, are presented in Section \ref{Sec:results}.
+Moreover, FD is used as an upper-bound reference for the proposed strategies.
+The corresponding results, including the fraction of packets below 150~ms, the proportion of late and true loss, and the impact of the heartbeat interval $T_s$, are presented in Section \ref{Sec:results}.

+To make the offline evaluation criteria explicit, Table \ref{tab:final_evaluation_metrics} summarizes the final metrics used to compare the evaluated connectivity strategies.
+These metrics capture both service performance and resource efficiency.
+Latency percentiles quantify nominal and tail behavior, while late-loss and true-loss ratios distinguish packets that arrive after the application deadline from packets that are not received within the timeout window.
+Interface usage and duplication overhead quantify the operational cost of switching and partial duplication.

-The implementation of the all the strategies (including baseline, link aggregation, FD, and PAAF Switching and PD) and the post-processing dataset used for the offline trace evaluation are available in \cite{alvarez_5g_code_2026, alvarez_5g_dataset_2026}, respectively.
+The implementation of all evaluated strategies (including baseline, link aggregation, FD, and PAAF Switching and PD) and the post-processed dataset used for the offline trace evaluation are available in \cite{alvarez_5g_code_2026, alvarez_5g_dataset_2026}, respectively.
 The repository includes the controller logic, trace replay framework, anonymized datasets, and documentation sufficient to reproduce the reported results.